DataONEorg/dataone-web/content/learning/training.md

   - template: markdown
     style: default
     alignment: center
-    content: |2-
+    content: |-
       An innovator in data management and infrastructure, DataONE has partnered with NCEAS, leaders in data-intensive synthesis research, to offer access to experienced trainers, phenomenal resources, and an inclusive and interactive learning environment.

-      Our courses are short, but intensive introductions that will build your skills in a variety of data science topics, ranging from the basics of programming in a new language to advanced computing techniques.
-As active practitioners  in advancing the field of data science, our instructors are able to incorporate the latest advancements into the curriculum.
+      Our courses are short but intensive introductions that will build your skills in a variety of data science topics, ranging from the basics of programming in a new language to advanced computing techniques.
+As active practitioners  in advancing the field of data science, our instructors are able to incorporate the latest advancements into the curriculum. <br><br>
-      <br><br>

       ## <center> Curriculum At A Glance </center>
   - template: columns
     num_cols: 3